monkjunior/goweb.learn/README.md

 - We are using it over the `net/smtp` package, mostly because setting up your own mailing server and make it sure it does not get block by spam filter.

-- Mailgun package `go get gopkg.in/mailgun/mailgun-go.v1`
+- Mailgun package `go get github.com/mailgun/mailgun-go`

+Steps:

+- Create a mailgun account and get info

+- Config

+- How to create a message

+- HTML messages

+- Sending with the Mailgun client

+- Creating an email package

+- Adding emailer to controller